 Since it was initially launched in April 2013, the FFT has been rolled out in phases to most NHS-funded services in England, giving all patients the opportunity to leave feedback on their care and treatment.

-The FFT has produced more than 45 million pieces of feedback so far – and the total rises by around 1.2 million more every month – making it the biggest source of patient opinion in the world.
+So far, the FFT has produced more than 48 million pieces of feedback so far – and the total rises by around 1.2 million more every month – making it the biggest source of patient opinion in the world.
 Scores so far have told us that at least nine out of ten patients would recommend the NHS services they used to their loved ones.
 Patient comments also identify areas where improvements can be made so that providers can make care and treatment better for everyone.

 The feedback gathered through the FFT is being used in NHS organisations across the country to stimulate local improvement and empower staff to carry out the sorts of changes that make a real difference to patients and their care.

-While the results will not be statistically comparable against other organisations because of the various data collection methods, FFT will continue to provide a broad measure of patient experience that can be used alongside other data to inform service improvement and patient choice.
+While the results will not be statistically comparable against other organisations because of the various data collection methods, FFT provides a broad measure of patient experience that can be used alongside other data to inform service improvement and patient choice.
 The latest data is published every month.

 Publishing results of the Friends and Family Test